Science and technology in Iran: Aviation and space

 On 17 August 2008, The Iranian Space Agency proceeded with the second test launch of a three stages Safir SLV from a site south of Semnan in the northern part of the Dasht-e-Kavir desert.
 The Safir (Ambassador) satellite carrier successfully launched the Omid satellite into orbit in February 2009.
 Iran is the 9th country to put a domestically built satellite into orbit since the Soviet Union launched the first in 1957.
 Iran is among a handful of countries in the world capable of developing satellite-related technologies, including satellite navigation systems.
 Iran is the 8th country capable of manufacturing jet engines.

+On 6 December 2024, Simorgh SLV launched Saman-1 orbital transfer block to an altitude of 400 kilometers, along with two other payloads (including the Fakhr-1 satellite), with a total weight of 300 kilograms.

+Iran produces the HESA Simourgh cargo plane (based on re-engineering of the Antonov-140), the Yasin training jet (an indigenous platform) and the HESA Kawsar two-seat fighter (based on re-engineering of the F-5).

+To date, seven national space programs have flown non-human animals into space: the United States, Soviet Union, France, Argentina, China, Japan and Iran.

+In 2024 (up to December), only seven countries worldwide, including Iran, successfully conducted satellite launches (either from their own territory or from other countries): the United States, Russia, China, the European Union, India, Japan, and Iran (However, it's worth noting that while the European Union is computed as a single entity in this summation).

+In 2025, two Iranian flight safety management software systems, AV.SOS and AV.SIS was registered with the World Intellectual Property Organization (WIPO).
+These systems were developed domestically to monitor flight safety, conduct risk analysis, and manage human error in commercial aviation, in accordance with ICAO safety frameworks.